ApocalyVec/MeshMobile_Part2/README.md

 ### Main
 The main function is used to setup the WebGL program.
 It creates callbacks to process user inputs.
 ###

+MaxT is set to avoid distorting the texture image